Anime · Harajuku · Origin

 Frequently asked questions

-What is the difference between Harajuku and Shibuya style?
+What's the difference between Harajuku pants and regular baggy pants?

 2015 → today